Publications by Kaarle Nordenstreng

 Opening and Unclosing Plenaries.
 Moderator at IAMCR online conference in Tampere, 12-17 July 2020.

 The International Organization of Journalists (IOJ) in Prague before, during and after the Cold War.
 Online lecture in Charles University, 23 November 2021.

 The International Organization of Journalists (IOJ) before, during and after the Cold War.
 Online lecture in Lomonosov Moscow State University, 30 November 2021.

 Big Narratives of the World and Media Studies.
-Presentation at 15th National Conference of Communication in China and 40th Anniversary Conference of Chinese Communication Studies, Beijing online, 2 July 2022.
+Presentation at 15th National Conference of Communication in China and 40th Anniversary Conference of Chinese Communication Studies, online in Beijing, 5 July 2022.

 The Future of (IAMCR) Conferences.
 Panel presentation at Closing Plenary of IAMCR online conference in Beijing, 11-15 July 2022.